2017 FIBA U18 European Championship Division C

-The 2017 FIBA U18 European Championship Division C was the 13th edition of the Division C of the FIBA U18 European Championship.
+The 2017 FIBA U18 European Championship Division C was the 13th edition of the Division C of the FIBA U18 European Championship, the third tier of the European under-18 basketball championship.
 It was played in Nicosia, Cyprus, from 4 to 9 July 2017.
-8 teams participated in the competition.
+Eight teams participated in the competition.
 Norway men's national under-18 basketball team won the tournament.